dibend/thermohash/README.md

 ### Step 5: Configure the Script

-Create a `config.json` file in the same directory as the script to store the minerâ€™s IP/hostname, weather thresholds, and your credentials.
+Create a `config.json` file in the same directory as the script to store the miner's IP/hostname, weather thresholds, and your credentials.

 Example `config.json`:
 ```json